xsgordon/doc-check/README.md

 Usage:
 ======

-qa_check.sh - Run from the root directory of a DocBook XML book (where publican.cfg resides).
+doc-check.sh - Run from the root directory of a DocBook XML book (where publican.cfg resides).

-qa_check.sh /path/to/myxmlfile.xml - Check a single file.
+doc-check.sh /path/to/myxmlfile.xml - Check a single file.

 Change Log:
 ===========